jmlsf/test-book-2/README.md

                                  :require "react-flip-move/dist/react-flip-move.es"}}}}}
 ```

 In at least one case, the `ns` extensions will break tooling that depends on parsing those forms \(in my case, using `joker` as a linter\).
-You can usually rewrite the `ns` forms in such a was as to avoid the extensions \(such as using symbols instead of strings\).
+I have usually been able to write the `ns` forms in such a was as to avoid the extensions \(such as using symbols instead of strings\).

 The compiler is under active development so if you run into trouble you can get help and get fix if needed surprisingly fast.